2021 IJRU Virtual Qualifier

 Rope Skipping Canada supports all forms of rope skipping.
 From recreational programs to high-performance competitive teams, we are here to offer world-leading program support to all of our members.

 Full Membership: $20.00 CAD per year.
 Anyone may be a full member.
-Competitive athletes and coaches must be full members.
-Full Memberships run from January 1st to December 31st of each year and carry full voting rights.
+Competitive athletes, coaches, volunteers and officials must be full members.
+Full Memberships run from September 1st to August 31st of each year and carry full voting rights.

-Associate Membership: $10.00 CAD per year.
-Judges, Volunteers and Recreational Coaches must be either full or associate members.
-Associate Memberships run from January 1st to December 31st of each year and carry limited voting rights, as defined in the RSC bylaws.
+Recreational Membership: $5.00 CAD per year.
+Recreational memberships are only open to those members registering as recreation athletes.
+Recreational Memberships run from September 1st to August 31st of each year and carry limited voting rights, as defined in the RSC bylaws.

-Club Memberships: $150 CAD per year.
+Club Memberships: Cost will be determined on a yearly basis by the Board of Directors based on the cost of insurance.
 Club Memberships run from September 1st to August 31st of each year and are open to only incorporated clubs.
 Club Memberships carry full voting rights, as defined by the RSC bylaws.

-Provincial Sport Organization Memberships: $150 CAD per year.
+Provincial Sport Organization Memberships: Cost will be determined on a yearly basis by the Board of Directors based on the cost of insurance.
 PSO Memberships run from September 1st to August 31st of each year.
 PSO Memberships carry limited voting rights, as defined by the RSC bylaws.

 Local & Provincial Inquiries:

 Rope Skipping Alberta